kshammer/SimPy-Patient-Flow-Model-with-Blender/README.md

-# SimPy-Patient-Flow-Model
+# SimPy-Patient-Flow-Model-with-Blender
-Discrete Event Modeling with SimPy
+Discrete Event Modeling with SimPy and Blender